samnzay/Ansible-Pull/Readme.md

 - Allows Servers/workstations to `pull` ansible playbooks from a Git server, and run them locally.

 - No need to maintain a server, `no single point of failure`.
-- Leverages thefunctinality of Git to extend Ansible.
+- Leverages the functionality of Git to extend Ansible.